Liberal democracy: Proportional vs. plurality representation

 Plurality voting system award seats according to regional majorities.
 The political party or individual candidate who receives the most votes, wins the seat which represents that locality.
 There are other democratic electoral systems, such as the various forms of proportional representation, which award seats according to the proportion of individual votes that a party receives nationwide or in a particular region.
 One of the main points of contention between these two systems is whether to have representatives who are able to effectively represent specific regions in a country, or to have all citizens' vote count the same, regardless of where in the country they happen to live.

 Some countries, such as Germany and New Zealand, address the conflict between these two forms of representation by having two categories of seats in the lower house of their national legislative bodies.
 The first category of seats is appointed according to regional popularity and the remainder are awarded to give the parties a proportion of seats that is equal—or as equal as practicable—to their proportion of nationwide votes.
 This system is commonly called mixed member proportional representation.

-The Australian Government incorporates both systems in having the preferential voting system applicable to the lower house and proportional representation by state in the upper house.
-This system is argued to result in a more stable government, while having a better diversity of parties to review its actions.
-The various state and territory governments in Australia employ a range of a different electoral systems.
+Others, such as Australia and the Czech Republic, incorporate both systems in different houses of a bicameral legislature: for example, in Australia, the lower House of Representatives is elected in single-member constituencies by preferential voting while the upper house, the Senate, employs proportional representation by state; in the Czech Parliament, the opposite arrangement occurs, with the Chamber of Deputies elected in proportional representation by region and the Senate elected from single-member constituencies in a two-round system.
+This system, particularly in cases where the proportional house is the upper one (and therefore, does not grant or deny confidence to the government), is argued to result in a more stable government, while having a better diversity of parties to review its actions.

 Presidential vs. parliamentary systems

 A presidential system is a system of government of a republic in which the executive branch is elected separately from the legislative.
 A parliamentary system is distinguished by the executive branch of government being dependent on the direct or indirect support of the parliament, often expressed through a vote of confidence.
 The presidential system of democratic government has been adopted in Latin America, Africa and parts of the former Soviet Union, largely by the example of the United States.
 Constitutional monarchies (dominated by elected parliaments) are present in Northern Europe and some former colonies which peacefully separated, such as Australia and Canada.
 Others have also arisen in Spain, East Asia and a variety of small nations around the world.
 Former British territories such as South Africa, India, Ireland and the United States opted for different forms at the time of independence.
 The parliamentary system is widely used in the European Union and neighbouring countries.